minhkhoi0975/Unistroke-Gesture-Recognizer/README.md

 + Resamples and displays the drawn stroke to help the user visualizes the result of the resampling algorithm.

 How to control:
 + Left mouse button: Hold to draw a stroke, release to stop drawing.
-Note that the previous stroke is deleted when you drawn a new one.
+Note that the previous stroke is deleted when you draw a new one.
-+ C: Clear the drawn stroke
++ C: Clear the drawn stroke.
 + R: Recognize the stroke.
 + S: Save the stroke as a template.
 + V: View an existing template.